King Charles coronation: Timings, schedule and key events

 Westminster Abbey will take centre stage when the King is crowned at midday UK time during the coronation ceremony.

-The service will begin at 11am (5am CT, 6am ET) and will continue until 1pm (7am CT, 8am ET) when the newly crowned King and Queen embark on their coronation procession back to Buckingham Palace in the Gold State Coach.
+The service will begin at 1100 local time [0500 CT, 0400 ET] and will continue until 1300, when the newly crowned King and Queen embark on their coronation procession back to Buckingham Palace in the Gold State Coach.

 Sunday 7 May